schuang/mpi-tutorial/docs/source/slides/mpi-part1.md

 - We don't know in advance what compute nodes will be used until the job is dispatched

+- By default, the machine is constructed automatically

-- One may over-ride the process to use your own machine file
+    - One may use own machine file if needed (e.g. for benchmark purposes)

-- We will demonstrate how to do this in the job script on Hoffman2 Cluster
+    - Still needs to be compatible with job scheduling

 # Considerations when running MPI jobs